Senegal's legislative election tests ruling party influence | Politics

 Sall hasn't talked about a third term but has promised to address the nation Monday, the day after the election.

-“Only the people have the last word,” Sall said after casting his ballot in Fatick, his hometown 189 kilometers from Dakar.
-“After having exercised their right to vote, everyone must go about their business quietly.
+''Only the people have the last word,'' Sall said after casting his ballot in Fatick, his hometown 189 kilometres (117 miles) from Dakar. ''After having exercised their right to vote, everyone must go about their business quietly.
 Life goes on and the Senegalese nation is still united, strong.''
 Dissatisfaction with Sall has risen as possible adversaries — including the popular former mayor of Dakar, Khalifa Sall, and ex-president Abdoulaye Wade's son Karim Wade — have been targeted by the judiciary and disqualified from running for office.
 Many accuse Sall of using his power to eliminate opponents.

 Anger has also grown amid economic worries as prices for fuel and food have skyrocketed due to the war in Ukraine.